RuiFilipeCampos/MontyCarlo/MontyCarlo/geometry/README.md

 THE CODE INSIDE THE FOLDER ```\sdf``` IS NOT MY WORK.

-It is an open source implementation of sdf renderization throgh the marching cubes algorithm.
+It is an open source implementation of sdf renderization through the marching cubes algorithm.